 - In a worst case scenario, you may need to refinance the loan depending on its size.
-You may be able to refinance the loan with a reputable company such as Credible, in order to lower the interest rate.
+You may be able to refinance the loan with a reputable company, in order to lower the interest rate.
 This will help you stop the loan from growing at an exponential rate.

 - Get your finances back on track with the Debt Payoff Playbook.
 By using the playbook, you will build up an emergency savings and start paying off debt quickly.

 The Quick Steps To Getting Out Of Debt